 What is the Annual Value of a property (AV)?

-The Inland Revenue Authority of Singapore (IRAS), which determines the AV of properties in Singapore, additionally clarifies that AV is determined “based on estimated market rentals of similar or comparable properties and not on the actual income received”.
+The Inland Revenue Authority of Singapore (IRAS), which determines the AV of properties in Singapore, additionally clarifies that AV is determined “based on estimated market rentals of similar properties and not on the actual income received”.

-Andy owns a three-bedroom condo unit at Tanah Merah with a floor area of 1,200 square feet (sq ft).
+To deepen your understanding of the Annual Value, 99.co has prepared a case study here.
+Let’s do a breakdown! – Andy owns a three-bedroom condo unit at Tanah Merah with a floor area of 1,200 square feet (sq ft).
 Originally an owner-occupier, Andy now rents out the whole unit, fully furnished, at S$4,100 a month.

 Let’s say there are five comparable rentals with amounts ranging from S$3,700 to S$4,500.
-IRAS considers these other rental transactions (not Andy’s) and discounts the cost of furnishing, furniture and maintenance fees.
-This actually reduces the actual value per month to about S$2,300, ultimately giving Andy’s property an Annual Value of S$27,600 (i.e. S$2,300 x 12 months).
+IRAS considers these other rental transactions (not Andy’s) and discounts the cost of furnishing, furniture, and maintenance fees.
+This reduces the actual value per month to about S$2,300, ultimately giving Andy’s property an Annual Value of S$27,600 (i.e. S$2,300 x 12 months).

 Condo for rent in District 16 (Bedok, Upper East Coast)